rsksmart/rns-sdk/README.md

 The library supports the following modules:
 - .rsk domains registrations using `RSKRegistrar`
-- .rsk domain registrations using the new partner registrar contracts `PartnerRegistrar`
+- .rsk domains registrations using the new partner registrar contracts `PartnerRegistrar`
 - RNS domains admin using `RNS`
 - Domain address resolution using `AddrResolver`
 - Information on a partner configuration using `PartnerConfiguration`